algorand/conduit/README.md

 Conduit is configured with a YAML file named `conduit.yml`.
 This file defines the pipeline behavior by enabling and configuring different plugins.

-### Create the configuration
+### Create `conduit.yml` configuration file

-The `conduit init` subcommand can be used to create a configuration template.
-It should be place in a new data directory.
+Use the `conduit init` subcommand to create a configuration template.
+Place the configuration template in a new data directory.
 By convention the directory is named `data` and is referred to as the data directory.

 ```sh
 mkdir data